 Mrs. Rosenberg has been teaching at Spring Brook Elementary since 2000.
 She has taught both 3rd and 4th grade.
 She has a Bachelors degree from Illinois State University and a Masters degree in Curriculum and Instruction from Northern Illinois University.
 Mrs. Rosenberg’s favorite part of teaching is developing a relationship with each individual student.
-Mrs. Rosenberg enjoys reading, being outside and spending time with her husband, two sons Chase & Luke, and dog, Buddy.
+Mrs. Rosenberg enjoys reading, being outside and spending time with her husband, two sons Chase & Luke, and dog, Shawzy.

 Mrs. Verdun has been teaching since 1990.
 She has taught kindergarten, 3rd grade, 4th grade, and 5th grade.
 She earned her undergraduate degree from Eastern Illinois University and her master's degree from Northern Illinois University.
 She has lived in Naperville most of her life and is a graduate of Naperville Central High School.
 In her free time, she likes to spend time with her family, listen to music, travel, and read.